AMSUCF/Design-and-Dev/syllabus.md

 ## General Policies

+### COVID-19 Statement for Fall 2021

+**Statement Regarding Masks in Classrooms** UCF expects that all members of our campus community who are able to do so get vaccinated, and we expect all members of our campus community to wear masks indoors, in line with the latest CDC guidelines.
+Masks are required in approved clinical or health care settings.

+**Notifications in Case of Changes to Course Modality** If the instructor falls ill during the semester, there may be temporary changes to this course, including having a backup instructor take over the course or going remote for a short time.
+Please look for announcements or mail in Webcourses@UCF or Knights email for any temporary alterations to this course.

+**COVID-19 and Illness Notification** Students who believe they may have been exposed to COVID-19 or who test positive must contact UCF Student Health Services (407-823-2509) so proper contact tracing procedures can take place.
+Students should not come to campus if they are ill, are experiencing any symptoms of COVID-19 or have tested positive for COVID-19.

+Students should contact their instructor(s) as soon as possible if they miss class for any illness to discuss reasonable adjustments that might need to be made.
+When possible, students should contact their instructor(s) before missing class.

 ### Academic Integrity

 [The Center for Academic Integrity (CAI)](http://academicintegrity.org/) defines academic integrity as a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 From these values flow principles of behavior that enable academic communities to translate ideals into action.